dilara91/author_detection/README.md

 python author\_detection.py ./train ./test

 After the program ends we have three result files one for each method; BoW, BoW+Bigram, BoW+Trigram.

+If you want to use only one method, you should comment out the others.
+For example if you only want to compute the BoW approach, then comment out the methods as explained in the author\_detection.py .